sublime1809/task_manager/README.md

 ## API
 The API is documented on [Apiary](http://docs.taskmanager2.apiary.io/#).
 It is a very basic RESTful API.
 I used the following technologies:
-* [Slim Framework](http://www.slimframework.com/) - I learned this new framework because I was looking for something simple to create my API.
+* [Slim Framework](http://www.slimframework.com/) - I opted to learn a new-to-me framework because I was looking for something simple to create my API.
 * [Doctrine](http://www.doctrine-project.org/) - This was an ORM that I used to model the tasks and it hooks into an SQLite DB.

 ## Interface